dylanagreen/chrysaora/README.md

 At the end of the game Chrysaora will use the TDleaf(lambda) update rules to update the internal weights based on the game performance.
 This is done when either `ucinewgame` or `quit` is passed to Chrysaora.

 Chrysaora will save the weights after every 10 games, and upon exit.
 You can change the number of games between saves by modifying the `save_after` variable in `train.nim`.

+### Bootstrapping

+Chrysaora can bootstrap her weights to approximate its own internal handcrafted evaluation function.
+This can be done by running `bootstrap x` from the uci interface at any time once the engine is initialized, where `x` is the number of training epochs to use for bootstrapping.
+The bootstrap weights will be saved as `majorversion-t0.txt`.
+Chrysaora can train from random weights, but by bootstrapping and putting herself near a good minimum in parameter space the training time to get "good" is massively reduced.

+Chrysaora bootstraps by pulling two game states from pgns that are saved in `/games/train/`.
+These game states are passed to the network both in their original form and a colorswapped version.
+This helps Chrysaora leran to play both colors on the chess board.

 ## Features
 - Move Generation